Automorphism groups of toroidal horospherical varieties: Abstract

 \section{Abstract}

 We establish a structure theorem for the connected automorphism groups of smooth complete toroidal horospherical varieties, that is, toric fibrations over rational homogeneous spaces.
-A key ingredient is an extension of the notion of Demazure roots from toric varieties to toroidal horospherical varieties.
+The key ingredient is a characterization of the Demazure roots of toric fibers that extend to the total space.
 In particular, we provide a criterion for the reductivity of the connected automorphism groups of such varieties.
 As an application, we prove the K-unstability of certain $\mathbb{P}^1$-bundles over rational homogeneous spaces.